 The construction contractor would determine and acquire a water source for construction of the proposed project.
-The most likely source is the city of Eastvale.
+The most likely source is from the Jurupa Community Services District (JCSD).
 City of Eastvale requires the use of reclaimed water for construction purposes and will not authorize temporary potable water meters to existing fire hydrants for construction activities.